Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 }
 ```

-Right before the end of the same file, the glean build script must be included.
+Right before the end of the same file, the Glean build script must be included.
 This script can be
 referenced directly from the GitHub repo, as shown below:

 ```Groovy